| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 skeleton around the femoral shaft becomes weak and may break through

 if the stress shielding is excessive.
+To obviate this complication, the modern

 cementless prostheses are in close contact with the skeleton in the